lucaskotw/interpolation-with-dart/README.md

 ## Function of Each File

-- AsfParser.h/.cpp: Implement **ASFData** objects to contain data in ASF files.
+- `AsfParser.h/.cpp`: Implement **ASFData** objects to contain data in ASF files.
-- AmcParser.h/.cpp: Implement **AMCData** objects to contain data in AMC files, associated with a corresponding ASF data.
+- `AmcParser.h/.cpp`: Implement **AMCData** objects to contain data in AMC files, associated with a corresponding ASF data.
-- LinearInterpolator.h/.cpp: Implement **LinearInterpolatior** object to
+- `LinearInterpolator.h/.cpp`: Implement **LinearInterpolatior** object to
                              interpolate motion with Euler angle metric.
-- MyWindow.h/.cpp: Display the parsed result.
+- `MyWindow.h/.cpp`: Display the parsed result.
 Run the interpolation process.
-- Main.cpp: The main function.
+- `Main.cpp`: The main function.

+## The Concept of Skeleton Building and Motion Processing

 ## Questions